Cauchy Transforms of Colored Graphs in Two Variables: Contact order

 \dfn{Order of contact} measures the similarity of level curves as they bunch up at a singularity - the extent to which the level curves are independent of the choice of value $\la$ can be quantified by looking at the order of vanishing of the function $\Lambda_\la(z) = \Lambda_\mu(z)$, expanded as a series in $z$ at $\infty$.

-Using this idea, in \cite{bickelhong}, Bickel and Hong make the following conjecture, which they prove in several cases by way of careful analysis of series expansions and determinantal techniques.
+Using this idea, in \cite{bickelhong}, Bickel and Hong make the following conjecture, which they prove in several cases by way of careful analysis of Neumann series expansions and determinantal techniques.
 (In fact, Bickel and Hong also consider the case where the matrix $Y$ can have values of $t \in (0,1)$ on the diagonal, which leads to mixed colors on the vertices.
-We do not address this case here.) \begin{conjecture} Let $G$ be a graph with a single vertex colored $w$ (say vertex $j$), and let $n$ denote the length of the shortest path connecting vertex $1$ to vertex $j$.
-Then the order of contact of $f(z,w) = (\A_G)\inv_{(1,1)}$ is $2n$. \end{conjecture}
+We do not address this case here, and so that part of their conjecture remains open.) \begin{conjecture} Let $G$ be a graph with a single vertex colored $w$ (say vertex $j$), and let $n$ denote the length of the shortest path connecting vertex $1$ to vertex $j$.
+Then the order of contact of $f(z,w) = (\A_G\inv)_{(1,1)}$ at $(\infty, 0)$ is $2n$. \end{conjecture}

 The following example illustrates the conjecture and also sheds light on the proof strategy.

 \begin{example}

 Consider the colored graph in Figure \ref{fig:contact}, in which we will compute the representing function with respect to vertex 1.